pradeeplx/TemAcucar/README.md

 ### iOS Setup

-Xcode 7.0 or higher is required.
-It can be installed from the App Store.
+Xcode 7.3.1 is required.
+It can be downloaded from here: https://developer.apple.com/download/more/?name=Xcode%207.3.1

 ### Android Setup